 - • 6% for PRC Purchasers

-Applicants are required to provide a banker’s reference and personal references (preferably Bermudian if possible).
+Applications are required to provide a banker's reference and two personal references. (preferably Bermudian if possible).

 MULTIPLE PROPERTY OWNERSHIP

 Generally, a non-Bermudian is permitted to own two residential properties.

 PREPARING TO PURCHASE A PROPERTY